 SCSBOA Championships is the pinnacle performance of the competitive marching band season.
 This performance includes performances of the 12 best 6A bands in all of Southern California, capping off the fall season.
+The top 3 scores for each band from the duration of the season are used to select the 12 performing bands at championships.

 The Saturday leading into Thanksgiving break.